jhaislip/feather-cast/README.md

 ### `processing.py`
 - Runs BirdNET analysis on audio segments.
 - Groups detections by species and merges overlapping detections.
+- Extracts relevant portions of the sample audio for each detection and pieces them together into a single file.
 - Saves processed detections and clipped audio segments.

 ### `database.py`